MSHS Library Policies

 F. Unresolved Library fines and charges

-- Student Charges and Fines: Any unresolved student library charges and fines at the end of the year will be transferred t to the administrative offices and will be added to the students' tuition bill.
+- Student Charges and Fines: Any unresolved student library charges and fines at the end of the year will be transferred t to the administrative offices and will be added to the student's tuition bill.
+Two weeks before this students' teachers and parents will be notified about students with overdue and lost books.
+ONCE FINES ARE INCLUDED IN THE TUITION BILL THEY ARE FINAL.
+If a mistake is made by our department the amount of the fine can be added to the student account as a positive balance but not taken out of the tuition bill.

 - Teacher Charges and Fines: Teachers’ charges and fines must be resolved before the end of the year sign out form will be signed by a member of the library staff.
 This may result in the withholding of the teacher’s fellowship check.